 Choosing a video platform isn’t easy.
+Especially as online and distance learning grows.
 With ever-increasing vendor choices and a myriad of options from features to integrations, it can be difficult to decide which platform is truly the best fit for your institution.

 With hindsight from educators, here are the top factors predicting video platform success that you want to consider during the selection process.